 - Help weight management, when combined with a healthy diet

-- Helps manage stress levels
+- It helps manage stress levels

 - Can be a treatment and recovery from mild/moderate depression and anxiety

-Overall, physical activity can improve health and reduce the risk of developing a range of diseases including diabetes, cancer and cardiovascular disease.
+Overall, physical activity can improve health and reduce the risk of developing a range of diseases, including diabetes, cancer and cardiovascular disease.
 Exercise can have instant and long-term health benefits.
 Moreover, it can improve your quality of life.